Christmas this year is very different to other years due to many knock on effects from the pandemic.

 We were fortunate to sell over 400 pianos, keyboards & organs in that 3 month period, and it was in fact even tricky to keep up with demand, leaving us having to panic-buy all the instruments we could get hold of.

 Stock availability hasn’t really improved since then- and the only models in better supply now are the keyboards and portable digital pianos.
-But ePianos “stuck its neck out” and put in large forward orders to Yamaha back in June in the hope that it had plenty of stock for the bust November and December period and whilst the pandemic continued.
+Us at ePianos however “stuck our neck out” putting in large forward orders to Yamaha back in June in the hope that we would have plenty of stock for the busy November and December period and whilst the pandemic continued.

-We are now thankful to be in a strong position, with over 450 new and used pianos, organs and keyboards in stock and more stock due in the next couple of weeks, so we’re really pleased to be able to welcome you to our black friday event with a large choice of instruments and finishes, all in stock and ready to ship overnight from our ePianos warehouse in Banbury, Oxfordshire.
+We are now thankful to be in a strong position, with over 450 new and used pianos, organs and keyboards in stock and more stock due in the next couple of weeks, so we’re really pleased to be able to provide you with a large choice of instruments and finishes, all in stock and ready to ship overnight from our ePianos warehouse in Banbury, Oxfordshire, ready for Christmas!

 We’ve made endless videos to help you select the right model that will suit your needs the best, and we’re at the end of the phone to give individual advice, or ready to answer your emails or even chat to you on our “live chat “ facility which you’ll find on the bottom right hand side of our web pages.